4GeeksAcademy/react-flask-hello/docs/IMAGE_UPLOAD.md

 ![Architecture](https://github.com/4GeeksAcademy/react-flask-hello/blob/master/docs/assets/diagram.png?raw=true)

 The image upload occurs in 4 steps:
-1. First you create an html form and use Javascript/React to send the user-selected files to the backend using the fetch API.
+1. First you create an html `<form>` with one `<input type="file" />` and use Javascript/React to send the user-selected files to the backend using the fetch API.
 2. The API (backend) will receive that request, retrive the binary files and send them to the Cloud Storage (Cloudinary).
 3. Cloudinary will respond with a 200 and the URL of the saved image.
 4. The API saves that image url on the database end responds back to the client.